keeks-mtl/milestone-project-Popfit/README.md

 ### Content
 - The text for section Y was copied from the [Wikipedia article Z](https://en.wikipedia.org/wiki/Z)
+- The intro text on the home page was copied from [Popfit Website](https://popfitmethod.com)

 ### Media
-- The photos used in this site were obtained from ...
+- The photos used in this site were obtained from [Unsplash](https://unsplash.com/) & [Pexels](https://www.pexels.com/)

 ### Acknowledgements